Mindbowser/co-pilot/docs/docs/yaml-reference.md

 A block is a single standalone building block of a coding assistants, e.g., one model or one documentation source.
 In `config.yaml` syntax, a block consists of the same top-level properties as assistants (`name`, `version`, and `schema`), but only has **ONE** item under whichever block type it is.

-Examples of blocks and assistants can be found on the [Continue hub](https://hub.continue.dev/explore/assistants).
+Examples of blocks and assistants can be found on the [Epico Pilot hub](https://hub.continue.dev/explore/assistants).

 Assistants can either explicitly define blocks - see [Properties](#properties) below - or import and configure existing hub blocks.